How to Write the Common Application Essays 2022-2023 (With Examples)

 “Show, don’t tell” is vital to writing an engaging essay, and this is the point students struggle with most.
 Instead of saying, “I struggled to make friends when I transferred schools,” you can show your emotions by writing, “I scanned the bustling school cafeteria, feeling more and more forlorn with each unfamiliar face.
 I found an empty table and ate my lunch alone.”

 In many cases, writing can include more specific word choice.
-For example, “As a kid, I always played basketball,” can be improved to be “Every day after school as kid, I ran home, laced up my sneakers, and shot a basketball in my driveway until the sun went down and I could barely see.”
+For example, “As a kid, I always played basketball,” can be improved to be “Every day after school as a kid, I ran home, laced up my sneakers, and shot a basketball in my driveway until the sun went down and I could barely see.”

 To use active voice over passive voice, be sure that your sentence’s subject performs the action indicated by the verb, rather than the action performing onto the subject.
 Instead of writing “this project was built by my own hands,” you would say “I built this project with my own hands.”